-A selection of the Intelligence In Fiction program of the Machine Intelligence Research Institute
+A winner of the Intelligence In Fiction prize given by the Machine Intelligence Research Institute

 © Laurence Raphael Brothers 2016